cotes2020/jekyll-theme-chirpy/_posts/en/2024-06-08-miniconsole_part1.md

 lang: en
 ---

 I was brainstorming for a project idea to test my just bought NUCLEO-WB55 evaluation board and its BLE features when my eyes landed on my Xbox controller lying on my desk.
-This controller can connect remotely to a device via a proprietary 5 GHz protocol requiring a USB adapter or by the famous wireless and standardized protocol : BLE (Bluetooth Low Energy).
+This controller can connect remotely to a device via a proprietary 5 GHz protocol requiring a USB adapter or by the famous standardized protocol : BLE (Bluetooth Low Energy).

 By continuing my productive brainstorming session, I remembered having a small unused OLED display screen in my stock, originally bought for my Bus Tracker project.
 I thought it could be a nice occasion to also test this screen.